EBB AND FLOW REST CAMP

 ACCOMMODATION AND FACILITIES

 Camping not your thing?
 You can choose to make one of their family cottages, log cabins or rondavels your temporary home.
-The cottages and log cabins sleep between 4 and 6 people; bedding, towels, kitchen equipment and soap are provided; and they are serviced daily.
+The cottages and log cabins sleep between 4 and 6 people and bedding, towels, kitchen equipment and soap are provided.
 The rondavels sleep between 2 and 4 people and basic kitchen equipment is provided.

-The Rest Camp is split into two large sections – North and South.
-The rondavels and a few of the camping sites are found in the North Camp – the smallest of the two.
+The Rest Camp is split into two large sections: North and South.
+The rondavels and a few of the camping sites are found in the North Camp which is the smallest of the two.
 This side is ideal for couples or smaller groups.
-The family cottages, log cabins, caravan sites and more campsites are found in the larger South Camp.
+The family cottages, log cabins, caravan sites, and more campsites are found in the larger South Camp.
 This section is great for a families or larger groups.

 There are ablution facilities throughout the camp which are cleaned daily.
 You will also find fairly large sculleries with communal deep freezers – a gigantic bonus!
-There are no shops at the Rest Camp.
-It is recommended to stock up on essentials before arriving.
-The deep freezers on hand make life easier when it comes to bringing meat and ice along.
-There is, however, a Kwikspar, as well as a number of restaurants and pubs, a short drive away.
+There are no shops at the Rest Camp so we recommend that you stock up on essentials before arriving.
+The deep freezers on hand make life easier when it comes to storing meat and ice.
+There is, however, a Kwikspar and a number of restaurants and pubs a short drive away.